bergesinstitute/grafmethodenglish/book-1-unit-5.md

 ## 2. Tu casa

-In my house there are two bedrooms, a living room, large kitchen, and two bathrooms.
+In my house there are two bedrooms, a living room, a large kitchen, and two bathrooms.
 In my living room there are five windows, a table, four chairs, a TV, and a piano.

 ¿Qué hay en tu casa?